obrienmikej/amazon-aws-playground/certification/aws_certified_developer_associate/product_application_services_notes.md

 -ListDeadLetterSourceQueues: List the queues attached to a dead letter queue

 SQS API:
--ReceiveMessage			          : Receive one or more messages in Queue (upto 10) -DeleteMesage				          : Delete a message from queue -SendMessage				          : Send a message to a queue -ChangeMessageVisibility	    : Change the message visibility timeout -DeleteMessageBatch		        : Delete a set of messages (upto 10) -SendMessageBatch			        : Send a batch of messages (upto 10).
+-ReceiveMessage			          : Receive one or more messages in Queue (up to 10) -DeleteMessage				          : Delete a message from queue -SendMessage				          : Send a message to a queue -ChangeMessageVisibility	    : Change the message visibility timeout -DeleteMessageBatch		        : Delete a set of messages (up to 10) -SendMessageBatch			        : Send a batch of messages (up to 10).
 Total Size of all messages cannot exceed 256 KB.
--ChangeMessageVisibilityBatch : Change a batch of messages visibility (upto 10) -CreateQueue
+-ChangeMessageVisibilityBatch : Change a batch of messages visibility (up to 10) -CreateQueue
 -DeleteQueue
 -ListQueues
--ListDeadLetterSourceQueues   : List all Dead Letter Source Queues -PurgeQueue				            : Delete all messages in a Queue -SetQueueAttributes	          : MessageRetentionPeriod(Upto 14 days),MaximumMessageSize(Upto 256 KB),ReceiveMessageWaitTimeSeconds(Upto 20 sec) DelaySeconds(upto      15min)
+-ListDeadLetterSourceQueues   : List all Dead Letter Source Queues -PurgeQueue				            : Delete all messages in a Queue -SetQueueAttributes	          : MessageRetentionPeriod(Up to 14 days),MaximumMessageSize(upto 256 KB),ReceiveMessageWaitTimeSeconds(up to 20 sec) DelaySeconds(up to 15 min)
 -GetQueueAttributes

 *****************************